tcannon686/gnidEngine/README.md

 ## Compiling
 To compile, install the dependencies, then run `make`.
 The project uses CMake, but a wrapper makefile is included for convenience.
-CMake will build a static object.
+CMake will build a static library you can link with your game project.
 You will need to link with a few libraries to use the engine in your own project.

-You can also build the docs by running `doxygen Doxyfile`.
+You can also build the docs by running `make doc`.
 This will output index.html in the docs/html.

-The easiest way to build with your own projects is to install.
+The easiest way to build with your own projects is to install the library using the CMake install system.
 This can be done by running `sudo make install`, and will install libgnid.a to /usr/local/lib and a gnid folder to /usr/local/include.
 The libgnid.a option can then be linked with by passing `-lgnid` to gcc.
 You will also need to link with `-lglfw`, and `-ldl`.

 ### Dependencies
  - GLFW3